THE STORY

 Decolonisation & Science

 The film was made in close cooperation with the community of Copal AA La Esperanza.
-The film plan were prepared in consultation with the indigenous administration of the territory, and submitted to the entire community for a vote.
+The film plan was prepared in consultation with the indigenous administration of the territory, and submitted to the entire community for a vote.

 A second strength of this project is the collaboration between a filmmaker and an academic.
 The doctoral project of Tessa Boeykens, researcher at the Department of History of UGent, forms the substantive basis of the documentary.